Dev guideAPI Reference

 You might want to run a test focusing on maximizing conversions from your variations instead of finding the variation most likely to perform consistently better than your baseline.
 A multi-armed bandit (MAB) optimization is a different type of experiment, compared to an A/B test, because it uses reinforcement learning to allocate traffic to variations that perform well while allocating less traffic to underperforming variations.

 MAB's primary goal is to answer: Which variation gets us the largest reward? where the "largest reward" is the highest revenue or most conversions.
-For more information on MABs, see how to Maximize lift with multi-armed bandit optimizations.
+For information on MABs, see how to Maximize lift with multi-armed bandit optimizations.

 Best Use Cases